 As you can imagine, there is so much to see and eat in Mexico City.
-From the Zocalo, which is the plaza where the country’s first constitution was proclaimed in 1813, to the Great Temple of Tenochtitlán, which is the most historically significant Aztec structures, to the stunning cathedrals, museums, and parks around the city, you could spend weeks exploring the city and never run out of things to marvel at.
+From the Zocalo, which is the plaza where the country’s first constitution was proclaimed in 1813, to the Great Temple of Tenochtitlán, which is the most historically significant Aztec structure, to the stunning cathedrals, museums, and parks around the city, you could spend weeks exploring the city and never run out of things to marvel at.
 When I go to Mexico City however, the sites play second fiddle to what I am really in town for… the food!
 Mexico City is full of tacos galore, tempting street snacks, and fine dining options.
 Come hungry, because you are not going to want to stop stuffing your face.

 Where to Stay

 La Valise: This stunning bed and breakfast is located in Colonia Roma, one of Mexico City’s most exciting neighborhoods.
 Full of art galleries, cafes, and bars, you can wander the streets all day and night.
 The hotel itself is one of my favorites in the world; it only has three rooms, the best of which is La Terraza, the rooftop room.
-The bedroom is massive, and includes a bed which can be rolled out onto the terrace so that you can sleep under the stars!
-The bathroom is massive, complete with a soaking tub and separate shower, and the main room itself has a sitting area, mini bar and a cozy outdoor table on the patio where you can enjoy your breakfast.
+The bedroom is massive and includes a bed that can be rolled out onto the terrace so that you can sleep under the stars!
+The bathroom is massive, complete with a soaking tub and separate shower, and the main room itself has a sitting area, mini bar, and a cozy outdoor table on the patio where you can enjoy your breakfast.

 Where to Eat